Soldiers from Army Golden Knights jump at Mont Saint- Michel Normandy, France for D-Day commemoration ceremonies

 Sgt.
 1st Class Rafael Torres, Sgt.
-1st Class Zach Krietenstein, and Staff Sgt.
-Griffin Mueller of the U.S. Army Parachute Team fly in an advanced canopy maneuver for parachute jump at Mont Saint-Michel on 7 June 2024.
-The parachute jump was part of the 80th Anniversary of D-Day commemoration ceremonies in Normandy, France.(U.S. Army photo by Sgt.
-1st Class Marcus Denniston)
+1st Class Zach Krietenstein, and Sgt.
+1st Class Griffin Mueller of the U.S. Army Parachute Team fly in an advanced canopy maneuver for parachute jump at Mont Saint-Michel on 7 June 2024.
+The parachute jump was part of the 80th Anniversary of D-Day commemoration ceremonies in Normandy, France.(U.S. Army video by Sgt.
+1st Class Ryan O'Rourke)

 |Date Taken: